Time-Dependent Two-Fluid Magnetohydrodynamic Model and Simulation of the Chromosphere: Abstract

 \section{Abstract}

-The sun's chromosphere is a highly dynamic, partially-ionized region where spicules (hot jets of plasma) form.
-Here we present a two-fluid MHD model to study the chromosphere, which includes ion-neutral interaction and frictional heating.
-Our simulation recovers a magnetic canopy shape that forms quickly, but is also quickly disrupted by the formation of a jet.
-Our simulation produces a shock self-consistently, where the jet is driven by the frictional heating, which is much greater than the ohmic heating.
-Thus, our simulation demonstrates that the jet could be driven purely by thermal effects due to ion-neutral collisions and not by magnetic reconnection.
-We plan to improve the model to include photo-chemical effects, neutral radiation and new observations from the {\it Parker Solar Probe} mission in the model.
+The Sun's chromosphere is a highly dynamic, partially ionized region where spicules (hot jets of plasma) form.
+Here we present a two-fluid MHD model to study the chromosphere, which includes ion--neutral interaction and frictional-heating.
+Our simulation recovers a magnetic-canopy shape that forms quickly, but it is also quickly disrupted by the formation of a jet.
+Our simulation produces a shock self-consistently, where the jet is driven by the frictional-heating, which is much greater than the ohmic-heating.
+Thus, our simulation demonstrates that the jet could be driven purely by thermal effects due to ion--neutral collisions and not by magnetic reconnection.
+We plan to improve the model to include photo-chemical effects and radiation.

-\keywords{Chromosphere, Models; Jets} \end{opening}
+\keywords{chromosphere, Models; Jets} \end{opening}